 Teaching Evaluation Policy - UTDPP1006

-Because pedagogy varies by discipline, teaching loads differ across programs, and schools handle advising duties and program administration in different ways, individual schools shall develop teaching evaluation procedures appropriate to their circumstances that ensure that the program’s and individual class’s learning objectives are achieved.
+Because pedagogy varies by discipline, teaching loads differ across programs, and schools handle advising duties and program administration in different ways, individual schools shall develop teaching evaluation procedures appropriate to their circumstances that ensure that the program’s and individual class’s learning outcomes are achieved.
 In the development and utilization of systematic teaching evaluation procedures, each school shall have a committee responsible for developing a teaching evaluation process, compiling information on teaching performance, providing teaching performance feedback to the dean and individual faculty, and identifying individual faculty deserving recognition and needing improvement.
-In this policy, the term "faculty" includes all faculty with classroom or class-laboratory responsibilities.
+In this Policy, the term "faculty" includes all faculty with classroom or class-laboratory responsibilities.
 TAs assisting faculty as graders should be evaluated by the faculty member supervising their work.